USDA FoodKeeper – Cold Storage Guidelines

-"According to CDC guidelines, Osetra Caviar should be stored at a temperature of 28-32°F and consumed within 4 weeks of opening to ensure food safety."
+"According to USDA guidelines, Osetra Caviar should be stored in the coldest part of the refrigerator at 28-32°F and consumed within 4 weeks of opening to maintain quality and safety."

 Fridge